- Will I receive a certificate?

 - How many teaching hours does the course include?

 - Where does the teaching take place?

-- Do I need to complete any work in advance of the Summer School?
+- Do I need to complete any work in advance of the Enterprise and the Environment Summer School?

-- How long has the Summer School been running?
+- How long has the programme been running for?

 - Is there a dress code?

 - When can I check-in to my bedroom?

 - When do I have to check-out of my bedroom?

 - Can you help with my visa?

 - What grades do I need to attend?